Medicare for All

 I ran for office the first time as a people powered candidate in the 2020 General Election for the LACCD Board of Trustee Seat 1, to push for fiscal accountability and advocate for student’s basic needs.
 I was driven by to run because of the injustices our students are experiencing such as chronic housing and food insecurity for too long, which affects their ability to meet their educational goals.
 I will continue to honor the over 290,000 voters that helped me earn 2nd place that want bold and genuine change FOR THE PEOPLE.
 I have many lived experiences as a first generation college student and daughter of immigrants.
 I love our diverse and wonderful L.A. communities and cultures, and will fight for everyone to have access to a better quality of life, especially our most vulnerable.

 I’ve dedicated my career to serving our students, families and under resourced folks.
 I was part of NEW Economics for Women Family Source Center, Van Nuys.
 I have been an educator for over 13 years: as an EOP Peer Advisor in College, High School College Advisor, Special Education Assistant, LAUSD Teacher.
-I've also worked with small businesses, churches, and libraries in AD 46 to provide services as a Covered CA enrollment counselor.
+I've also worked with small businesses, churches, and libraries to provide services as a Covered CA enrollment counselor.

 Currently I’m part of EmpowerLA, where I train and advise Neighborhood Council leaders who work with the City to address the needs in their communities.
 I help lead Citywide Elections Outreach projects, focusing improving outreach to all stakeholders including marginalized voices such as formerly incarcerated and undocumented folks.
 I am part of the Citywide Homelessness Liaisons work group where I help facilitate meetings to provide NC leaders resources from the City and community organizations.